-ABI believes the Iowa Civil Rights Act should not allow for the award of punitive damages, or additional remedies, nor the expansion of new protected classes, nor create more lenient proof standards for claimants.
+ABI believes the Iowa Civil Rights Act should not allow for the award of punitive damages or additional remedies, the expansion of new protected classes or the creation of more lenient proof standards for claimants.
+ABI also supports aligning the Iowa Civil Rights Act with the Federal Civil Rights statutes, including recovery and evidentiary standards.